Home CTV Roku’s Recent Investments In DSPs And Performance Are Still Paying Off

 Just like last quarter, video advertising has continued to grow faster than the OTT and digital ad markets, according to Roku’s quarterly letter to shareholders.

-The letter also states that this growth primarily stems from new integrations with third party DSPs, including a partnership with Amazon DSP that was announced in June, as well as strong momentum within the relatively new Roku Ads Manager.
+The letter also states that this growth primarily stems from new integrations with third-party DSPs, including a partnership with Amazon DSP that was announced in June, as well as strong momentum within the relatively new Roku Ads Manager.

 Roku’s DSP partnerships and Ads Manager product have long been intended to drive better efficiency and performance, said President Charlie Collier.

 Both offerings were also designed to bring in new clients, which appears to be working so far.
-A whopping 90% of the advertisers that used the Ad Manager tool in Q3 were new to Roku, Collier said.
+A whopping 90% of the advertisers that used the Ads Manager tool in Q3 were new to Roku, Collier said.

 Performance marketers are becoming more important to Roku’s success, too, the shareholder letter suggests – particularly clients from DTC ecommerce, gaming and mobile apps verticals.
 (The latter two categories aren’t too surprising, considering that the company announced a recent integration update with AppsFlyer at the tail end of last quarter.)